-- 1. The Host Organizing Committee, with the approval of the event Steering Committee (the Steering Committee), establishes the legacy process including the criteria by which applications are to be considered. - 2.
+- 1. The 2021 event Host Organizing Committee, with the approval of the event Steering Committee (the Steering Committee), establishes the legacy process including the criteria by which applications are to be considered. - 2.
 The Host Organizing Committee is appointed to administer the consideration of applications and allocation of funds according to the approved Legacy process. - 3.
 The Host Organizing Committee publicizes the legacy application process throughout the partner communities. - 4.
 The Host Organizing Committee reviews all applications and determines the allocation of legacy funds, distributed throughout the partner communities. - 5.
 The total legacy is comprised of net revenue and surplus equipment left over from the event. - 6.
 The total legacy fund will be disbursed to the approved applicant(s) on Host Organizing Committee cheques with a covering letter signed by the Host Organizing Committee Chair outlining conditions of the grant.
-The Host Organizing Committee determines procedures for award announcements, recognizing the local partnership. - 7.
+The Host Organizing Committee determines procedures for award announcements, recognizing the local partnership.
+Please note that the CJHL is to receive of the benefits and will invest those benefits in a local /regional legacy that has a CJHL branding or connection approved by the CJHL - 7.
 The Host Organizing Committee monitors the recipients' projects to ensure compliance with plans and, if not complied with, all the remaining funds are returned to the Host Organizing Committee.
 Recipients' projects are to be completed within one year of receipt of the legacy funds.